 Lab Network iFrame

-The Lab Network iFrame provides an embedded ordering experience that allows users to place diagnostic orders within your application using the Lab Network ordering interface.
+The Lab Network iFrame provides an embedded ordering experience that allows users to place diagnostic orders within your application using the Lab Network ordering interface, without a custom ordering UI.
+The iFrame does not support result display or retrieval.

 Ordering Capabilities